Understanding Nutrition Facts Labels

-* Each serving size should be 150 calories or less.
+- Each serving size on the nutrition facts label should be 150 calories or less.

 5. Checklist for Buying “Accessories” (Healthy Fats, Condiments, Dressings, Beverages).

-Pro Tip: Avoid buying any foods with unpronounceable ingredients like sucralose, aspartame, etc. There’s a reason why there are no food labels on an apple or cauliflower – whole foods don’t need any introduction!
+Pro Tip: Avoid buying any foods with unpronounceable ingredients on the nutrition facts label.
+Ingredients like sucralose and aspartame should be avoided.
+There’s a reason why there are no food labels on an apple or cauliflower – whole foods don’t need any introduction!

 The Ultimate Healthy Food Guide And Shopping List (PDF)

 Do you ever wonder which foods have the highest nutritional quality or "bang for their buck?"
 Check out our guide and prepare for success before your next grocery store visit.
 We list our pantry staples, and healthy foods in order of the highest nutrition value.

 - 13 Grocery Shopping Tips Nutritionists Swear By – Women’s Health Magazine – “Fortified foods aren’t necessarily healthy—some are highly refined and lacking in nutrients.
 If they have to convince you they’re healthy, they’re probably not.” —Katie Cavuto, M.S., R.D., the dietician for the Phillies and the Flyers

 - The Case Against Juicing Is Stronger Than Ever – TIME Magazine – “While your body likes the vitamins, minerals and antioxidants [in juice], juices lack fiber and don’t require chewing, so they’re less satiating than whole produce,” explains New York City-based dietitian Cynthia Sass.

 Hey we're Ryan and Alex